 9. The myth: “My partner and I are both HIV positive — there’s no reason for us to practice safer sex.”

-The reality: Practicing safer sex — wearing condoms or using dental dams — can protect you both from becoming exposed to other (potentially drug resistant) strains of HIV.
+The reality: Practicing safer sex — wearing condoms or using dental dams — can protect you both from becoming exposed to other (potentially drug-resistant) strains of HIV.
 Keep in mind, there are different strains (types) of HIV.
 Increasing evidence shows that re-infection with a different HIV strain can and does happen.
-You can infect your partner again if you are taking anti-HIV therapies, which you’ve become resistant to, and then you pass the drug-resistant strain of HIV to your partner.
+You can infect your partner again if you take anti-HIV therapies, which you’ve become resistant to, and then you pass the drug-resistant strain of HIV to your partner.
 Likewise, if your partner is taking anti-HIV therapy, you could become infected with drug-resistant strains of HIV.
 Make sure to use a condom every time you have sex.

 Myths about HIV are very dangerous.
 They can cause you to be afraid of something that is not dangerous.
 And they can make you feel like something is not dangerous when it really is!